lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 The "Shows by availability" read view will be implemented using a [Kalix View](https://docs.kalix.io/java/value-entity.html).

 To implement a Kalix View we need to:
-1. define a read view model - already defined with `CinemaApiModel.ShowsByAvailableSeatsViewRecord`
+1. define a read view model - already defined in `Show.ShowsByAvailableSeatsViewRecord`
 2. define a source, in form of a subscription, from which we want to build the read view
 3. define transformation methods for the source types
 4. define how the read data model needs to be queried